henrylaynesa/henrylaynesa.github.io/random/index.md

 permalink: /random/
 ---

 Random thoughts and experiments to satisfy some curiosities.
+This is where I'll try to document specific lessons and insights I've picked up!

 <ul>
   {% for post in site.categories.random %}